mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

 Note that:
-* there is no dynamic arrays by default.<br/>
+* there is no dynamic arrays by default.
-* the size of c-like arrays are deduced by the assignment, therefore, can't be defined without initialization.<br/>
+* the size of c-like arrays are deduced by the assignment, therefore, can't be defined without initialization.
-* only default arrays has the `len` field, because these are implemented as structures behind-the-scenes.<br/>
+* only default arrays has the `len` field, because these are implemented as structures behind-the-scenes.

 Also, it's good to assert that in debug mode, the compiler will work like this with C-like pointers overflow:
 ```c